Quivira National Wildlife Refuge: Description

-Wildlife Highlights
+Wildlife

-344 species of birds have been seen on Quivira National Wildlife Refuge.
-Most are seasonal.
+Most of the 344 species of birds are seasonal.
 The Christmas bird count in 2010 counted 43,548 birds of 95 species.
 More than one-half of this total were snow geese many of which winter on the Refuge.
 Quivira also has mule and white-tail deer, raccoon, coyote, badger, skunk, two species of lizard, opossum, bobcat, red and swift foxes, six species of turtle, beaver, muskrat, porcupine, prairie dog, and wild turkey.

 Spring and Summer

 Shorebirds, pelicans, and gulls stop over at the refuge en route to their Spring nesting grounds.
 Plovers, avocets, stilts, ibis, and endangered least terns nest on the refuge during the spring and summer.
 Whooping cranes stop over on their way north to nesting areas.

 Fall

 800,000 geese and ducks pass through Quivira NWR en route to the Gulf Coast and Mexico.
 In addition, endangered whooping cranes occasionally visit the refuge en route to their wintering grounds in Texas.